uibk-dps-teaching/ps_os_2022/exercise08/README.md

 Each thread decrements the variable by `1` and then exits.
 The _main thread_ waits for all threads to finish and prints the final value of `counter`.

+**Notes:**

+- Make sure to check the return values of `pthread_create` and `pthread_join`.
+- It might happen that you cannot spawn `50000` threads on your system, in which case reduce the number of threads to something that works.

 ### Task 1b

 We now want to repeat the same calculation without the overhead of creating 50000 separate threads.